paytabscom/paytabs-php-laravel-package/README.md

 WHAT'S NEW
 ------------
-- change parameters ordering in the recuring function.
+- change parameters ordering in the recurring function.
 - change response from (Refund - Capture - Void) functions to provide more info.

 REQUIREMENTS